 Orangutan Conservation Hindered by Poor Law Enforcement

-Lack of law enforcement against illegal trade in Indonesia threatens the survival of orangutans and gibbons on Sumatra, a new study by the wildlife trade monitoring network TRAFFIC shows.
+Lack of law enforcement against illegal trade in Indonesia threatens the survival of orangutans and gibbons on Sumatra, a study by the wildlife trade monitoring network TRAFFIC showed.
 The World Wide Fund for Nature (WWF) reports that despite considerable investment in wildlife conservation, numbers of the critically endangered orangutans captured mainly for the pet trade exceeded the levels of the 1970s.
 A lack of adequate law enforcement is to blame, TRAFFIC says.
 TRAFFIC is a joint program between WWF and IUCN.

 Records of orangutans and gibbons put into rehabilitation centres serve as an indicator of how many of these animals were illegally held.
 Meanwhile numbers continue to decline in the wild, with the most recent estimate of just 7,300 Sumatran orangutans surviving.
 Orangutans, which can weigh up to around 90kg and reach 1.5m in length, end up in such centres after they become too old and big to be held as pets.
 But owners of the reddish-brown coloured apes do not face any legal consequences.